• Skip to primary navigation

 Jump to Recipe

 My first reaction to the word, BOUR-DA-LOUE, years ago?
 I thought it was something you shouted in Scotland in the 18th Century before throwing out your rubbish from a high tenement building in Edinburgh's Royal Mile!
-Instead - read on and you'll discover, like me, the true story of this delicious classic French tart.
+Instead - read on and you'll discover, like me, the true story of this delicious French pear tart.

 pears sitting in an almond tart